Mandy Walker, Divorce Coach / Mediator / PC-DM - Since My Divorce

 These gifts can even make it possible to establish a much more satisfying and successful relationship the next time around.

 Either way you look at it, there’s inevitably a level of emotion and grief with divorce, even if you are the one filing or requesting for one.
-That said, there are a few things that should be considered for the preparation of the unfortunate or fortunate (in some cases) divorce:
+That said, there are a few things that should be considered for preparation for divorce (whether unfortunate or in some cases, fortunate):

 Therapy in addition to other support systems is a bit different because one is contained with a professional clinician, where it allows a clinical perspective and lens to help one process through any feelings of grief, sadness, anxiety or depression.
 They can also build and develop skills and tools to use throughout the divorce process to help them cope and face what may lie in their future.